 +1 bonus on attack rolls with thrown weapons and slings.

-  +4 dodge bonus to Armor Class against monsters of the giant type (such as ogres, trolls, and hill giants): Halflings learn tricks that previous generations developed in their battles with giants.
++4 bonus to Armor Class against monsters of the giant type (such as ogres, trolls, and hill giants): Halflings learn tricks that previous generations developed in their battles with giants.

 Gnomish wizards have a strong tendency to make use of their natural skills with illusion to become master illusionists.
 Much of the magic they have developed is known only to them.
 It's been rumored that they routinely hide entire villages from outsiders.

 Arctic gnomes have large noses and eyes that resemble glacial ice in hue and depth.
 They have an innate connection to magic of the cold, and tend to live in small villages in pine forests and frosty caves.
 They tend to keep wolves and other boreal beasts in their villages, training them to act as pets and hunting companions.

 Desert gnomes live in isolation far from civilizations in their own tribes.
 Desert gnomes are known for their vast catalogue of rare beasts found in climates much too unforgiving for other races, and they are experts at befriending them.
 With deep red skin, long ears, and narrow dark eyes, they more closely resemble their goblin cousins than do other halflings.

 Desert gnomes have learned to exist through symbiosis with other desert species such as termites (using the termite nests and channels to store and distribute water) and giant desert arthropods.
 Desert gnomes are known for their hospitality among travelers; stumbling among a desert gnome settlement while crossing a desert is a godsend.